syafniyazilfah/syafniyazilfah.github.io/_projects/(1) Illustration.md

 ![](https://i.postimg.cc/SxGPBDKL/ka-rafhi.png)

-### Deskripsi Karya
+### Description
-Merupakan hasil digital drawing dengan menggunakan software Clip Studio Paint, dengan 100% gambaran.
+This is the result of a digital drawing using the Clip Studio Paint software, with 100% drawing.
-Ilustrasi ini dibuat pada tanggal 24 Januari 2023.
+This illustration was created on January 24, 2023.